Off-Nominal/artemis-history/docs/destinations.md

 astronauts, including Neil Armstrong, Jim Lovell, and Gene Cernan, who write an open letter calling it "devastating" to U.S. leadership in space.

+## April 15, 2010 - Obama KSC Speech: Asteroid, then Mars

+**Decision-maker**: President Barack Obama, Kennedy Space Center

+Under intense political pressure, Obama delivers a major speech at KSC setting new exploration destinations:

+"By 2025, we expect new spacecraft designed for long journeys to allow us to begin the first-ever crewed missions beyond the Moon into deep space.
+So we'll start by sending astronauts to an asteroid for the first time in history."

+"By the mid-2030s, I believe we can send humans to orbit Mars and return them safely to Earth.
+And a landing on Mars will follow."

+This is the "Flexible Path" approach from the Augustine Committee:
+- Skip the lunar surface entirely
+- Visit near-Earth asteroids (~2025)
+- Reach Mars orbit (~mid-2030s)
+- Eventually land on Mars

+The Moon is explicitly bypassed: "We've been there before."

+Key shift: From no destination (February) to asteroid-first, Mars- eventually -- but NOT the Moon.